whprocter/RPr-Chakraborty-2021/docs/report/report.md

 However, we found weaker significance levels for the Black category and the Hispanic or Latino category.
 We found stronger significance levels for the 18-34 and 35-64 age categories.
 Differences in our results can be attributable to our different approach to classifying relative risk scores and our different computational environments.

 Closer inspection of the clusters for the GEE models revealed a highly skewed distribution of cluster sizes, with most clusters containing very few counties and a few clusters containing 50 or more counties.
+GEE weights observations based on the number of observations within a cluster and the degree of correlation in the standard errors within clusters.
+Therefore, counties within small clusters (e.g. the counties of Rhode Island or the few counties with high COVID risk classification) will have much larger weights than counties within large clusters (e.g. counties with low risk classifications in large states).
-The combination of very differing cluster sizes and use of a clustering criteria related to the dependent variable warrant further analysis with alternative approaches to controlling for spatial dependence.
+The combination of very different cluster sizes and use of a clustering criteria related to the dependent variable warrant further analysis with alternative approaches to controlling for spatial dependence.

 With regards to the **overall conclusions** and **research design**, we agree with the original author's cautious interpretation emphasizing "county-level associations" and the need for "additional data and analysis".
-There are at least four sources of uncertainty in this study: ecological fallacy, scale dependency, modifiable areal unit problem, and variable measurement.
+There are at least five sources of uncertainty in this study: ecological fallacy, scale dependency, modifiable areal unit problem, variable measurement, and spatial dependency.
 There is a risk of ecological fallacy with this research design, whereby county-level statistics for the whole population should not be interpreted as definitive inferential proof of individual-level relationships, especially for populations comprising no more than one third of any county.
+Counties are not weighted by population.
+Therefore, in this analysis a few people with disabilities in a rural county are collectively weighted as one observation with equal weight to many people with disabilities in an urban county as another observation.
 There is a real possibility that the study findings are scale-dependent, but it is also impossible to replicate the study using a finer spatial support without also limiting the extent to one or more adjacent states with sub-county data on COVID-19.
 The modifiable areal unit problem (MAUP) may also be a source of uncertainty, especially when considering the variable population sizes of counties, which all carry equal weights in the analysis.
 Finally, there are well-known problems with the testing and reporting of COVID-19 cases across time and space during the pandemic in the United States, and there is also uncertainty in American Community Survey (ACS) data, particularly when cross-tabulating multiple demographic characteristics.
 This study partially mitigates measurement uncertainty by aggregating data across time (more than one year of the pandemic and the five-year ACS estimate) and into relatively large geographic units (counties).
+The study accounts for spatial dependency using the GEE models to cluster county observations by state and COVID risk classification.
+However, the GEE method simply uses correlation matrices to weight each county observation according to the number of observations in its cluster and the overall within-cluster correlation of standard errors.
+The spatial dependence between counties in different clusters is not modelled, even if the counties are adjacent to each other.

 In sum, although some of our results differed from Chakraborty's because of differences in analytical methods, conceptualizations, and computational environments, our reproduction results still suggest that PwDs are likely to experience multiple jeopardy based on the convergence of their disability, racial/ethnic minority, and poverty status.
 We reiterate Chakraborty's carefully limited interpretation emphasizing county-level relationships and the need for additional data and research, because the estimated relationship at the county level may not hold at the individual level.
 Interpretation of the results were based on aggregate statistics at the county level and on statistical methods which produce approximate estimates, not inferences.